AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-07.md

 **If the passwords do not match then again, we need to redirect with an error...**

-We use PHP's built in Password Verification function for this.
+We use PHP's built-in Password Verification function for this.

 ```php
     // Check if password is correct